 When buying closed-back headphones, you’re likely interested in their ability to block out ambient noise.
 You might be interested in a good pair of closed-back headphones with leather on the ear pads as they provide better sound acoustic isolation, comfort, and durability.

 There are plenty of options to choose from in this regard.
-Velour and cloth, and leather are the two most popular materials.
-Leather earpads are much more comfortable and durable than velour and cloth earpads, but they provide less acoustic isolation than the latter.
+Velour and leather are the two most popular materials.
+Velour earpads are much more comfortable and breathable than velour earpads, but they aren’t as durable and provide less acoustic isolation than the latter.

 Will you be using your headphones for gaming or listening to music?